 1. When Is 3 in 1 Underlayment Used?

-This type of underlayment is most commonly used under floating wood floors including laminate and vinyl tile products.
+This type of underlayment is most commonly used under floating wood floors including laminate and vinyl tile products and are typically not recommended for nail down installations.
 It provides support as the flooring expands and shifts during temperature and humidity changes; however, 3 in 1 underlayment is more advanced and includes a vapor barrier, protecting the flooring from moisture.

 2. Why is Underlayment Important?